caporaso-lab/developing-with-qiime2/book/back-matter/glossary.md

 Distribution
   A collection of QIIME 2 plugins that are installed together through a single {term}`conda metapackage`.
   These are generally grouped by a theme.
-For example, the *amplicon distribution* provides a collection of plugins for analysis of microbiome amplicon data, while the *metagenome distribution* provides a collection of plugins for analysis of microbiome shotgun metagenomics data.
+For example, the *amplicon distribution* provides a collection of plugins for analysis of microbiome amplicon data, while MOSHPIT (previously the *metagenome distribution*) provides a collection of plugins for analysis of microbiome shotgun metagenomics data.
   When a distribution is installed, that particular installation of QIIME 2 is an example of a {term}`deployment`.

 DRY